StevenBlack/nhl-rs/readme.md

 Playoff matchups are derived from the current standings on a ***wins minus losses** basis.

-Playoff matchups are followed by a list of proximate teams "on the outside, looking in."
+Playoff matchups are followed by a list of proximate teams that are "on the outside, looking-in."

 <!-- BEGIN:playoffs -->